The Fedosov deformation quantization for some induced symplectic connection: The Fedosov deformation quantization for a compatible symplectic connection

+In this section we consider some construction of a natural $*$--product on the cotangent bundle ${\cal T^*M}.$ As it is known \cite{sgu} any natural $*$--product on a symplectic manifold $({\cal W}, \omega)$ determines a unique symplectic connection.
+Moreover, using geometric construction proposed by Fedosov we are able, starting from some fixed symplectic connection on the symplectic manifold, to construct a natural star product on this manifold.
+Hence we are going to analyse a family of $*$--products constructed according to the Fedosov method and based on compatible symplectic connections.

+All of these $*$--products are equivalent.
+However, eigenvalues of observables, time evolution of states, mean values of functions etc. depend in quantum mechanics on the choice of a $*$--product itself instead of its equivalence class.
+This is the reason why from the physical point of view the proposed $*$--products seem to be worth analysing.

-Considerations presented in this part of our paper have been divided in two subsections.
-In the first one we analyse the construction and properties of an Abelian connection determined by the symplectic connection introduced in the second chapter.
-The next subsection is devoted to flat sections of the Weyl bundle and some examples of the $*$-product with the induced symplectic connection.
+Considerations presented in this part of our paper have been divided in three subsections.
+In the first one we analyse the construction and properties of an Abelian connection determined by the compatible symplectic connections introduced in the second chapter.
+The next subsection is devoted to flat sections of the Weyl bundle and the $*$-product generated by the compatible symplectic connections.
+Some examples end this section.

-We assume that the Reader is familiar with the Fedosov quantization algorithm.
-For details see \cite{6, 7}.
+We assume that the reader is familiar with the Fedosov quantization algorithm.
+For details see references \cite{6, 7}.